 CTFontRef, is toll-free bridged with

-There are many ways to create font references.
+Core Text font objects are immutable, so they can be used simultaneously by multiple operations, work queues, or threads.
+There are many ways to create font objects.
 The preferred method is from a font descriptor using

 CTFontCreateWithFontDescriptor.
 You can also use a number of conversion APIs, depending on what you have to start with.
 For example, you can use the PostScript name of the typeface (

-CTFontCreateUIFontForLanguage, which creates a reference for the user-interface font for the application you’re using in the localization you’re using.
+CTFontCreateUIFontForLanguage, which creates a reference for the user-interface font for the application in the localization you’re using.

-Core Text font references provide a sophisticated, automatic font-substitution mechanism called font cascading.
-This mechanism takes font traits into account, so it does a better job than previous schemes of picking an appropriate font to substitute for a missing font.
+Core Text font references provide a sophisticated, automatic font-substitution mechanism called font cascading, which picks an appropriate font to substitute for a missing font while taking font traits into account.
 Font cascading is based on cascade lists, which are arrays of ordered font descriptors.
 There is a system default cascade list (which is polymorphic, based on the user's language setting and current font) and a font cascade list that is specified at font creation time.
 Using the information in the font descriptors, the cascading mechanism can match fonts according to style as well as matching characters.
 The

 CTFontCreateForString function uses cascade lists to pick an appropriate font to encode a given string.
-You specify and retrieve font cascade lists using the
+To specify and retrieve font cascade lists, use the

-Font collections are unions of font descriptors, that is, groups of font descriptors taken as a single object.
+Font collections are groups of font descriptors taken as a single object.
 A font collection is represented by the CTFontCollection opaque type.
 Font collections provide the capabilities of font enumeration, access to global and custom font collections, and access to the font descriptors comprising the collection.
 You can, for example, create a font collection of all the fonts available in the system by calling

 CTFontCollectionCreateFromAvailableFonts, and you can use the collection to obtain an array of all of the member font descriptors.